-These Tuscan-inspired grilled halibut fillets are amazingly delicious and easy to make.
+These Mediterranean-inspired grilled halibut fillets are amazingly delicious and easy to make.
 Halibut lends itself well to live-fire cooking, and all you’ll need is a good spatula and a 12-14 minute cook time.

 Ingredients for Grill Halibut Fillets: